voucherifyio/voucherify-php-sdk/README.md

     - /management/v1/projects/{projectId}/branding/{brandingId}, get - Get Brand
     - /management/v1/projects/{projectId}/branding/{brandingId}, put - Update Brand
     - /management/v1/projects/{projectId}/branding/{brandingId}, delete - Delete Brand
+  - !!!
+BREAKING CHANGES !!!
+    - Pagination changed on listing card transactions(listLoyaltyCardTransactions) - NO `page` param is supported - use `$startingAfterId` instead.
+    - Pagination changed on listing voucher transactions(listVoucherTransactions) - NO `page` param is supported - use `$startingAfterId` instead.
+    - ApplicableToEffect - changed - `EVERY` -> `TO_EVERY`, `CHEAPEST` -> `TO_CHEAPEST`, `MOST_EXPENSIVE` -> `TO_MOST_EXPENSIVE`, 2 new values introduced.
+    - `listPublications` parameter `filters` have changed - now uses `ParameterFiltersListPublications` instead of `String`
+    - `ParameterFiltersListRedemptions` and `ParameterFiltersListCustomerRedeemables` have been updated
+    - enum `LUCKY_DRAW`, `LUCKY_DRAW_CODE`, `VOUCHER_LUCKY_DRAW_CODE`, `CAMPAIGN_LUCKY_DRAW` have been deleted from everywhere and no longer supported
+    - CampaignsUpdateRequestBody - properties `activityDurationAfterPublishing`, `joinOnce`, `autoJoin`, `type`, `uniqueWinners`, `uniqueWinnersPerDraw` and enum `AUTO_UPDATE` | `STATIC` have been deleted and no longer supported
+    - `updateCustomersConsents` has been deleted and no longer supported
+    - `FilterConditionsDateTimeConditions` model has been renamed to `FilterConditionsDateTime`
+    - FilterConditionsDateTime - `conditions` has been divided on `after`, `before`, `hasValue`, `isUnknown`, `moreThan`, `lessThan` properties
+    - ParamterFiltersListCustomerRedeemables - model name of `createdAt` has been renamed from `FilterConditionsDateTime` to `ParameterFiltersListCustomerRedeemablesCreatedAt`
+    - `junction` is deleted from models:
+      - `ParameterFiltersListCustomerRedeemablesCampaignId`
+      - `ParameterFiltersListCustomerRedeemablesCampaignType`
+      - `ParameterFiltersListCustomerRedeemablesCreatedAt`
+      - `ParameterFiltersListCustomerRedeemablesHolderRole`
+      - `ParameterFiltersListCustomerRedeemablesId`
+      - `ParameterFiltersListCustomerRedeemablesRedeemableId`
+      - `ParameterFiltersListCustomerRedeemablesRedeemableObject`
+      - `ParameterFiltersListCustomerRedeemablesVoucherType`
+      - `ParameterFiltersListRedemptionsCampaignName`
+      - `ParameterFiltersListRedemptionsCustomerId`
+      - `ParameterFiltersListRedemptionsFailureCode`
+      - `ParameterFiltersListRedemptionsObject`
+      - `ParameterFiltersListRedemptionsParentRedemptionId`
+      - `ParameterFiltersListRedemptionsRelatedObjectId`,
+      - `ParameterFiltersListRedemptionsRelatedObjectParentId`
+      - `ParameterFiltersListRedemptionsResult`
+      - `ParameterFiltersListRedemptionsUserLogin`
+      - `ParameterFiltersListRedemptionsVoucherCode`

 - **2024-09-11** - `3.0.0`
   -  The new version of the SDK includes coverage for all the most commonly used Voucherify endpoints and supports typed models.